Friday, November 27, 2015

 Twin Falls, a 120-foot high waterfall in the Carrizo Mountains near T'iis Nazbas, is one of the hidden wonders of Dine' Bikeyah.
 Since 2008, NavajoYES has partnered with the T'iis Nazbas Chapter in restoring the Twin Falls Trail leading to the falls.
 The 1.5 miles of trail have been fully restored over this time and the number of visitors - mostly local families and youth from schools in the area - has increased substantially.

 The Tour de Rez began work in the summer of 2011 to undertake the next stage of the Carrizo Mountain trail project, with work on a mountain trail leading from T'iis into the highcountry of the Carrizos.
-This will be an ongoing project which will involve an additional four miles over the next several years.
-Beginning in the fall 2011, we will begin establishing trailheads and adding signeage, benches and doing wildflower seeding throughout the area.
+This ongoing project has involved restoration of an additional five miles in the succeeding years.
+Beginning in summer 2012, we began establishing trailheads and adding signeage, benches and doing wildflower seeding throughout the area.

-Groups of students from many schools and communities have been involved in the project since its inception.
-Youth from T'iis Nazbas, Cove, Red Mesa, Shonto, Kayenta, Shiprock, Chilchinbeto, Mexican Springs, Montezuma Creek and Red Valley have played a role in the project.
+Groups of students from many schools and communities have been involved in our trail projects over the past two decades.
+Youth from T'iis Nazbas, Cove, Red Mesa, Shonto, Kayenta, Tsahbiikiin, Shiprock, Chilchinbeto, Mexican Springs, Natsisaan, Montezuma Creek and Red Valley have played a role in the projects.

-The Twin Falls project has received generous support from BHP-Billiton's Community Involvement Grant Program, Teec Nos Pos Chapter and Home Depot.
+The trail projects have received generous support from BHP-Billiton's Community Involvement Grant Program since 2010.